Conditional existence of maximizers for the Tomas-Stein inequality for the sphere: The refined Tomas-Stein estimate

 The $(n+1)-$ dimensional Fourier support of $\widehat{f_k^j\sigma}$ is $\tilde{\tau_k^j} =\{(\phi(\xi), \xi):\, \xi \in \tau_k^j \}$.
 Hence the support of $\widehat{f_k^j\sigma} \widehat{f_{k'}^j \sigma}$ is contained in

 Let $\phi$ be the elliptic phase defined in Tao, Vargas, and Vega \cite[Page 968]{Tao-Vargas-Vega:1998:bilinear-restri-kakeya} and Tao \cite[Page 1381]{Tao:2003:paraboloid-restri}.
 Then

-where $O(\epsilon)$ denotes a number comparable to $C\epsilon$ for some constant $C>0$.
-Indeed, the use of the big $O$ notation here is harmless because, after given $j, k$, our goal is to counting the number of orthogonal pairs of cubes $\tau_{k'}^j$ such that $\tau_{k}^j\sim \tau_{k'}^j$ in the sense of the definition at the beginning of this proof, see Inequalities \eqref{eq-orthogonal} and \eqref{eq-orthogonal2} below.
-We see that the sum of the two sets above is contained in
+where $O(\epsilon)$ denotes a number that is between $0$ and $C\epsilon$ for some constant $C>0$.
+Indeed, the use of the big $O$ notation here is harmless because, after given $j, k$, our goal is to counting the number of orthogonal pairs of cubes $\tau_{k'}^j$ such that $\tau_{k}^j\sim \tau_{k'}^j$ for a certain paraboloid in the sense of the definition at the beginning of this proof, see Inequalities \eqref{eq-orthogonal} and \eqref{eq-orthogonal2} below.
+We see that the Minkowski sum of the two sets above is contained in

-For each $j, k$, $H_{j,k}$ is a the vertical truncation of an intercepted paraboloid with a cylinder in $\mathbb{R}^{d+1}$.
+For each $j, k$, $H_{j,k}$ is a the vertical truncation of an intercepted ``paraboloid'' with a cylinder in $\mathbb{R}^{d+1}$.
 Note that